brieucdegoussencourt/CookieClicker---Nat_Fab_Bri/README.md

 - Information (tooltips) on the buttons
 - Animated cookie for the auto-click and bonus (spin and a faster spin for the bonus)

+## THINGS WE LEARNED

+- Communication is key (both verbal and written).
+- Using Git Projects.
+- Dedicated times for testing are essential.
+- Version tracking is very important.
+- Estimating the time to implement new features is crucial.

+## ROOM FOR IMPROVEMENT

+- Adding "levels".